iamchubko/devchallenges.io/quote-generator/README.md

   <img src='https://user-images.githubusercontent.com/56153711/110121748-d62e6880-7dcf-11eb-8aff-916c88865679.png' alt='quote-generator-preview'>
 </div>

-## Overview
+# Overview

-Quote generator built with React and [Quote Garden API](https://github.com/pprathameshmore/QuoteGarden).
+Quote generator built with `React` and [Quote Garden API](https://github.com/pprathameshmore/QuoteGarden).
 The page is responsive with attention to how site will be used on different platforms.
-On mobile, for example,buttons will be within reach for fingers.
+On mobile, for example, buttons will be within reach for fingers.

 ## Notes

  - I didn't use [package](https://github.com/pprathameshmore/QuoteGardenNPM) provided by the API's developer because it uses obsolete version of the data, therefore I couldn't make it work.
 Instead, I wrote direct requests to the API.
- - The site built with React Hooks.
+ - The site built with `React Hooks`.

-## How To Use
+# How To Use

 Be aware if you want to run this page locally.
 You can do this only by installing the entire repo with all the projects in it.